 Stories of the River

-The River Thames has a rich history as a working river, which has affected its heritage, the communities and cultures that adorn it.
+The River Thames has a rich history as a working river, which has affected its heritage, the communities, and the cultures that adorn it.

 Thames Festival Trust’s Rivers of the World, an international arts education programme that has worked in 20 countries, are exhibiting artworks that will be on display at City Hall and along the Thames Pathway.